-Celebrate Wellness and Renewal at this Fall-Inspired Wellness Retreat
+Celebrate Wellness and Renewal at Granlibakken’s Wellness Weekend

 Fall’s about much more than changing leaves and cooling temperatures—it also represents the start of an annual cycle of renewal that is critical to the wellness of our ecosystem.
-You, too, can get in on the wellness movement of the season by joining Granlibakken Tahoe for Wellness Weekend on November 11–12.
-This year, Granlibakken is proud to announce that Roger Gabriel, a Master Educator at the revered Chopra Center, will headline the weekend with a seminar titled “Release the Karmic Spirit”.
-Cleanse your mind, body and spirit and prepare for a prosperous year ahead as vendors, local artisans and holistic practitioners come together to celebrate the things that help us to feel good.
+You, too, can get in on the wellness movement of the season by joining Granlibakken Tahoe for Wellness Weekend on November 9–11.
+This year, Granlibakken is proud to announce that Doctor Mike Dow, a best-selling author, and renowned psychotherapist, will headline the weekend with a keynote address titled “Healing Your Drained Brain”.
+Cleanse your mind, body, and spirit and prepare for a prosperous year ahead as vendors, local artisans and holistic practitioners come together to celebrate the things that help us to feel good.

 Work Up a Sweat, then Drink In the Flavors of Fall

 Every fall, you can count on a few things happening: the leaves will change colors, the temperatures will descend, pumpkin-spice everything will pop up everywhere and—of course—the Tahoe City Oktoberfest will roll into town!
-This annual event, held on September 30 held along the lakeside town features local craft breweries, live music and delicious food in a festive fall celebration.
+This annual event—held on September 29 this year—rings in the fall with the help of local craft breweries, live musical performances and delicious food.